tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   can cause numerical issues for solvers.
 Collapsing layers away on purpose on the sharp edges using `layerTerminationAngle` and/or `minVolRatio` seems to be beneficial for solver stability.
+  See :ref:`Q: Help, my solver is crashing or diverging when I use a mesh from snappyHexMesh, but it is not crashing when I use castellated mesh!`
 * **Good snapping to sharp edges (feature edge snapping)** depends on snapping settings and mesh quality settings.
 Edge meshes should be provided only for those edges for which snapping is wanted, to avoid misplaced snapping.
 * **Always check the resulting mesh** with `checkMesh` and review it visually in Paraview before you apply the mesh in your application.
+  However, be aware that not all mesh errors are show stoppers for many solvers.
+In lack of better knowledge, trial and error is required for testing the mesh in practice.

 Installation and Start-up
 -------------------------